zanedma/simple-chat/README.md

 go run .
 ```

-2. Run the client on port 3000:
+2. Run the client on port 3000 from another terminal:

 ```
 cd client